yuminghuang1995/RL3DPToolpathPlanner/README.md

 Number of edges in the input graph:

-The corresponding node indexes on each edge: head tail.
+The corresponding node indexes on each edge: head index, tail index.

 The output txt file format: